prplecake/jrgnsn.net/about.md

 ## About The Author

 As you may already know by now, my name is Matthew Jorgensen.
-I live in Minneapolis, MN.
+I live in St. Paul, MN.
 During the day I oversee a plethora of servers and systems.
 By night, I explore my hobbies to help keep me busy.
 Most notably, my hobbies include: